Bar & pub renovation

 If you’re opening a new pub, you’ll need a licence from the Liquors Licensing Board (LLB).
 If your bar is going to sell food, you’ll require a licence from the National Environment Agency (NEA).
 And if your pub will be staging live music events, you’ll need a licence under the Public Entertainments & Meetings Act.

-A professional pub refurbishment contractor should be able to guide you on the application processes on some of these licences.
+A professional commercial renovation services contractor should be able to guide you on the application processes on some of these licences.

 Need help from a reliable and reasonably-priced renovation expert?